MonicBuilder/Monic/README.md

 //#endlabel truncate
 ```

-Please note that the marked-thus the area of the file in built code can change the order between it and may
+Please note that the marked-thus the area of the file inbuilt code can change the order between it and may
 receive another code.

-For example:
+For instance:

 ```js
 //#include String.js::escapeHTML